 For decades, health providers and seekers like yourself have observed firsthand how common environmental pollutants can wreak havoc on your wellbeing.
 And over the years, published data has supported these anecdotal reports, giving insight into the detrimental impacts of environmental toxins—especially when it comes to critical organs, like your heart and lungs.

 Now, as the world faces a global pandemic, we’re seeing just how dangerous certain environmental pollutants can be.
-Specifically, emerging research suggests that high levels of air pollution cause an increase in severity, and reduce the survival rates, of aggressive viral infections like COVID-19.
+Specifically, emerging research suggests that high levels of air pollution cause an increase in severity, and reduce the survival rates, of aggressive viral infections.

 One of the big questions as we seek to understand this novel virus, is why are some people able to overcome it relatively easily, while others fall gravely ill?
 We know now that people with certain underlying healthy conditions such as heart disease, respiratory conditions, or diabetes, have a two to three-fold increase in risk of death from this infection.